Deployment Steps

 To deploy a web service secured by an Auto Scaling group of Check Point CloudGuard Security Gateways, and automatically complete this configuration, see the AWS Quick Start for Check Point CloudGuard Auto Scaling.

-To launch the Transit Gateway template into your AWS account, click here.
+To launch the Transit Gateway template into your AWS account, go to sk111013 > CloudGuard Network for AWS Auto Scale Group with Transit Gateway.

 • Newly provisioned Security Gateways automatically receive the most recently published Security Policy.
 For existing Security Gateways to get the Security Policy after manual changes, you must manually install the policy on the existing Security Gateways.

 • Important- As scaling events occur, Security Gateways objects are automatically created and deleted.
-Therefore, it is not recommended to use those objects explicitly in rules or to manually edit those objects.
+Therefore, it is not recommended to use those objects explicitly in rules or to manually edit them.

 Parameters for Deploying a Security Gateway Auto Scaling into an Existing VPC